 Contact Lens For Presbyopia

 Contact lenses can be used to treat presbyopia.
 There are an increasing number of types and brands available, making them successful at correcting a variety of vision problems.
-Contact lens for presbyopia may be a good choice for people who do not want glasses.
+Contact lens for presbyopia may be a good choice for people who do not want to use glasses.
 However, it is frequently challenging to achieve both excellent near and far vision with contact lenses alone.

 If you are just beginning to experience presbyopia, you need to discuss your feelings about the type of correction you want with your eye care professional.
 If you are opposed to the idea of glasses but not ready to consider relatively new surgical procedures, contact lens for presbyopia may be your best choice.

 If you have never needed glasses or correction previously, and you choose to wear contact lenses to reduce the difficulties you are having with near vision due to presbyopia, the quality of your distance vision may decrease.
-This is why reading glasses, or half glasses, may be the best initial choice for early, mild presbyopia.
+This is why reading glasses, may be the best initial choice for early, mild presbyopia.
 You can use them for reading, and look over them to see farther away.
 You can take them off when you don’t need them.
 However, many people do not want glasses.

 Type Of Contact Lens For Presbyopia

 Contact lenses are either “rigid gas-permeable (RGP)” or soft.
 RGP lenses may correct vision better but in general are less comfortable.
-Disposable soft lenses require no care and are thrown away every day.
+Disposable daily soft lenses require no care and are thrown away every day.
 Other soft lenses that need daily cleaning and sterilization are replaced periodically.
 Most are available as bifocals or multifocals of some type.

 Contact lens companies are constantly developing better products with more benefits.
 The FDA maintains a list of approved lenses and keeps a record of any complaints or problems about specific lenses.